Jira for Test Management: Options, Challenges, and Solutions

 Image: (G2 review) TestRail’s usability and intuitive user interface allow for quick onboarding.

-3. Integrates with your tech stack
+3. Integration with your tech stack

 With a standalone test management tool like TestRail, you can integrate with almost any test automation, CI/CD, or other DevOps tool.
 This means you can still use the tools that work best for your team while maintaining a single source of truth for the quality of your application.